-To be considered for admission to the PTPP, transfer students must first be formally admitted to ASU (see pages 62-64).
-Transfer students must also meet all PTPP admission requirements and should contact the Office of Student Affairs within the College of Education for admission procedures and advising, ASU Undergraduate Admissions should receive the application for admission to ASU, transcripts, applicable test scores, and other required information at least three months before the PTPP application deadline date for the desired PTPP admission semes-
+To be considered for admission to the PTPP, transfer students must first be formally admitted to ASU (see "Transfer Applicants," page 63).
+Transfer students must also meet all PTPP admission requirements and should contact the Office of Student Affairs within the College of Education for admission procedures and advising.
+ASU Undergraduate Admissions should receive the application for admission to ASU, transcripts, applicable test scores, and other required information at least three months before the PTPP application deadline date for the desired PTPP admission semester.

-Students completing their first two years of course work at a community college or at a four-year institution in Arizona other than ASU should consult an advisor in Cross-college Advising Services for advice in planning a sequence of courses that will meet the ASU General Studies requirements.
+Students completing their first two years of course work at a community college or at a four-year institution in Arizona other than ASU should consult an advisor in Crosscollege Advising Services in planning a sequence of courses that will meet the ASU General Studies requirements.
+Students should access the ASU Education Transfer Guides for optimal course selection at www.asu.edu/provost/articulation.